Search A-Z index Help

 Brief Outline of CC75C

-The older people who have taken part – and those still taking part – in this study make up a unique group: the Cambridge City over-75s Cohort (CC75C).
-Through a series of interviews and assessments spanning over 20 years they have contributed to one of the largest and longest-running longitudinal observational studies of ageing into older old age.
+The older people who have taken part in this study make up a unique group: the Cambridge City over-75s Cohort (CC75C).
+Through a series of interviews and assessments spanning almost three decades they have contributed to one of the largest and longest-running longitudinal observational studies of ageing into older old age.